 Our work with nonprofit organizations, allows us to learn more about programs that reach underserved populations and enrich the lives of our citizens.
 We are then

 able to help connect interested donors with these organizations.

-In December 2008, the Chisholm Trail Communities Foundation was confirmed in
+In September 2014, the Chisholm Trail Communities Foundation was re-confirmed in

 Interested in more information about community foundations or their role?
 Click here to listen to the interview by Renee McGivern at Nonprofit Spark which covers the role of CTCF as well as the importance of concise communication.

 CLICK HERE to receive announcements and event information.

 116 West 8th Street

 Dr. Barbara Brightwell